awsdocs/elb-classic-load-balancers-user-guide/doc_source/x-forwarded-headers.md

 # HTTP Headers and Classic Load Balancers<a name="x-forwarded-headers"></a>

 HTTP requests and HTTP responses use header fields to send information about the HTTP messages\.
 Header fields are colon\-separated name\-value pairs that are separated by a carriage return \(CR\) and a line feed \(LF\)\.
 A standard set of HTTP header fields is defined in RFC 2616, [Message Headers](http://tools.ietf.org/html/rfc2616#section-4.2)\.
 There are also non\-standard HTTP headers available that are widely used by the applications\.
-Some of the non\-standard HTTP headers have a `X-Forwarded` prefix\.
+Some of the non\-standard HTTP headers have an `X-Forwarded` prefix\.
 Classic Load Balancers support the following `X-Forwarded` headers\.

 For more information about HTTP connections, see [Request Routing](http://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/how-elastic-load-balancing-works.html#request-routing) in the *Elastic Load Balancing User Guide*\.